campfireunion/docs/docs/1.0/flipside/how-tos/other/how-to-use-vive-trackers-for-full-body-tracking.md

 **Step 1.** Put on your trackers and turn them on.

-**Step 2.** Take your headset off and look at Flipside Studio's user switcher interface on your desktop.
+**Step 2.** Take your headset off and look at Flipside's user switcher interface on your desktop.

 **Step 3.** Click on the settings icon along the bottom of the screen.
 It looks like a little gear icon.